-That the report of the Audit Manager is considered and any issues identified are referred to the Finance and Management Committee.
+1.1 That the report of the Audit Manager is considered and any issues identified are referred to the Finance and Management Committee or subject to a followup report as appropriate.

 2.1 To provide an update on progress against the approved Internal Audit Plan.
-This details the performance and activity of Internal Audit between 1st February 2013 and 31st May 2013.
+This details the performance and activity of Internal Audit between 1st February 2014 and 31st May 2014.